shivamdeswal5/Ecommerce-backend/README.md

 ## Transaction
-For Transaction used typeorm-transactional package but that need to be fixed
+Used queryRunner for transaction while creating orders (initially using typeorm-transactional package for transaction but skiped that due to erros)

 ## Migrations
 1. Generate <br>